 Patients often have a history of bone cysts and fractures, before neuropsychiatric features become evident.
-Later a progressive dementia becomes evident, usually characterised by frontal lobe dysfunction (e.g. disinhibition) as well myoclonic twitches, gait disturbances and convulsions 1.
+Later a progressive dementia becomes evident, usually characterized by frontal lobe dysfunction (e.g. disinhibition) as well as myoclonic twitches, gait disturbances and convulsions 1.

 Two genes have been identified, each able to result in the Nasu Hakola disease phenotype: TYROBP and TREM2 genes 1.

 Imaging features are non-specific.
 Generalized cerebral atrophy with ex-vacuo dilatation of the ventricles and sulci is usually present, which progresses with the disease.
 This is associated with high T2 signal in the subcortical and deep white matter 3.

 Some patients also demonstrate cerebellar volume loss 3.

 Currently, no specific therapeutic options exist, with management being targeted at dominant clinical symptoms.

 Progressive dementia usually results in death in the 5th decade of life 2,3.